Update: Its 2020, is this post still relevant? YES!

 This has been one of my most popular posts.
 The fact that it was written in 2018 might turn people off, but the info is still valid and is applicable to the latest version of Dynamics 365 (Customer Engagement) and Model-Driven Power Apps.

 The number one issue/question many times is because people are trying to use a more recent version of Visual Studio (SQL Server Data Tools) when the requirements (even for the latest Report Authoring Extensions) is SQL Server Data Tools 2015.
 That is not a typo.
 Yes, that is 5 year old version.
 Yes it still works.
 No, Power BI paginated reports is not the replacement.
+Note there is a new download link.

 If you want more in-depth information and become a SSRS wizard, then take a look at Megan Walker’s SSRS REPORTS FOR CDS & D365 online class.